limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### Background

 The BlackMarket VM was first presented at Brisbane SecTalks BNE0x1B.
-This VM has total of six flags and one `root` flag.
+This VM has a total of six flags and one `root` flag.
 Each flag leads to another and the flag format is `flag{blahblah}`.

 ### Information Gathering